Gas Forges:

 This burner has no air adjustment and in the welded configuration above no nozzel depth adjustment.
 However, I have built a number of these burners and they have worked every time.
 They are the right size to fire a freon can melter or forge as shown below.

 ABOVE: Freon can melting furnace with 2" of Kaowool lining and a half length full brick bottom (over Kaowool), lined with ITC-100.
-More details later.
+Using our guru's Burner #1.
+The same burner could fire a larger furnace melting aluminium or zinc.

 References and Links